Hweinstock/GAsnake2/README.md

 ### The Neural Network

 Because the main purpose of this was to learn, I did not use any library to handle the neural networks for me.
 Instead, I created a simple file that allowed for 3 layer networks (1 hidden) in `nn.py`.
-Also, at the time, I didn't know any linear algebra so created `matrices.py` to handle all of that for me while learning about matrix operations and how they work.
+Also, at the time, I didn't know any linear algebra so I wrote `matrices.py` to handle all of that for me while learning about matrix operations and how they work.

 The final Neural Network used in testing had the following structure,
 ##### 4 input neurons: